pwningcode/drum-notation/DEPLOYMENT.md

 ### Custom Domain Issues
 - DNS propagation can take up to 24 hours
 - Verify CNAME record points to `your-username.github.io`
-- Check that the custom domain is properly configured in GitHub Pages settings
+- Check that the custom domain is properly configured in GitHub Pages settings (use `drumgrid.app`)

 ### GitHub Actions Permission Issues
 If you see errors like "Permission to [repo] denied to github-actions[bot]":